My Materials and Process

 All of my sea glass mosaics are one of a kind, handmade by me in San Clemente, CA

 Each sea glass mosaic I create has a story to tell.
-All of the sea glass I use in my mosaics is tumbled only by the surf, the shells are all found on beaches up and down the Pacific coast of the Americas and the wood I use is entirely re-purposed.
+All of the sea glass I use in my mosaics is tumbled only by the surf - collected mostly around Southern California, but also along the coasts of 8 different countries; the shells are all found on beaches I’ve walked; and the wood I use is entirely re-purposed.

 Sea Glass